Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Fano Coefficients

 For the double insertion of the dipole operators, we find it useful to split contributions by counting the numbers of factors of $\Im(c_{\gamma/Z})$, keeping the same notation above.
 Indeed, insertion of the imaginary part of the Wilson coefficient are essentially a $\gamma^5$ insertion.
-At zero insertions we recover the results of Ref.~\cite{Maltoni:2024csn}:
+At zero insertions we obtain:

 The imaginary squared contribution is particularly simple; indeed it produces a singlet state $C^{[8,2]} = - A^{[8,2]}\mathds{1}_3$, with the overall normalisation being

 The pure real and pure imaginary contributions produce then two orthogonal spin configuration, which cannot interfere in the cross section: